ArsenLabovich/resume/README.md

 ## 💼 Work Experience

+### Freelance Programmer (Self-Employed, Part-time)
+*September 2023 – Present*

+  - Completed custom programming tasks and small-medium scale projects.
+  - Worked with languages such as Python, Java, C, ensuring solutions met client specifications and deadlines.
+  - Communicated effectively with clients to understand their requirements and delivered clear, maintainable code.
+  - Gained experience in managing multiple projects simultaneously and adapting to a variety of technical challenges.
+  - Improved problem-solving skills and the ability to provide practical, efficient solutions.

 ### Mathematics Tutor (Self-employed, Part-time)
 *September 2023 - Present*

   - Provided **individual tutoring in mathematics**, helping students improve their understanding of the subject and preparing them for exams.
   - Developed clear communication and teaching skills, tailored to each student's learning style and needs.
   - Enhanced my ability to explain complex topics in simple terms, which is valuable when explaining technical concepts in development.

 ### Student Coordinator for International Applicants (Part-time)
 *June 2024 - Present*

   - Assisted **foreign applicants** in the academic admission process, ensuring a smooth transition for students from abroad.
   - Acted as a **liaison** between students and academic institutions, handling communication and resolving any issues that arose.
   - Represented the **interests of international students** in Slovakia, ensuring their needs were met and advocating for them in academic and administrative matters.
   - Coordinated the submission of important documents, ensuring compliance with local regulations and university requirements.
   - Gained valuable experience in **project management**, **client relationship management**, and **cultural sensitivity**, all of which contribute to my ability to manage complex tasks and work effectively with diverse teams.

 ---

 ## 🏆 Achievements